bmork/defogger/dcs8000lh.md

 * configuration of network and admin password via Bluetooth LE, without registering with D-Link or using the "mydlink" app at all
 * streaming MPEG-TS directly from camera over HTTP and HTTPS
-* HTTP API based configuration of most settings, like LED, nightmode, etc
+* NIPCA API configuration over HTTP and HTTPS, supporting settings like LED, nightmode, etc

 #### And some extra goodies which came for free

-* Firmware upgrades and downgrades via HTTP API
+* Firmware upgrades and downgrades via HTTP
 * telnet server with a root account (admin/PIN Code)
 * easy access to serial console, using the same root account
 * running arbitrary commands on the camera using Bluetooth